Jehovah's Witnesses and salvation

 Jehovah's Witnesses believe salvation is a gift from God attained by being part of "God's organization" and putting faith in Jesus' ransom sacrifice.

 They do not believe in predestination or eternal security.
-They believe in different forms of resurrection for two groups of Christians: that the 144,000 members of the anointed will be rulers in heaven and that "the other sheep" or "the great crowd" will live forever on earth.
+They believe in different forms of resurrection for two groups of Christians: that the 144,000 members of the anointed will be rulers in heaven and that "the other sheep" or "the great crowd" will live forever on a paradise earth.

 Basis

 Jehovah's Witnesses teach that salvation is possible only through Christ's ransom sacrifice and that individuals cannot be saved until they repent of their sins and call on the name of Jehovah.
 Salvation is described as a free gift from God, but is said to be unattainable without good works that are prompted by faith.
 The works prove faith is genuine.
 Preaching is said to be one of the works necessary for salvation, both of themselves and those to whom they preach.

-They believe that baptism as a member of Jehovah's Witnesses is "a vital step toward gaining salvation", and that people can be "saved" by identifying God's organization.
+They believe that baptism as a member of Jehovah's Witnesses is "a vital step toward gaining salvation", and that people can be saved by identifying God's organization.
 They believe that conforming to the moral requirements set out in the Bible is essential for salvation.

 The Witnesses reject the doctrine of universal salvation, as well as that of predestination or fate.
 They believe that all intelligent creatures are endowed with free will.
 They regard salvation to be a result of a person's own decisions, not of fate.
 They reject the concept of "once saved, always saved" (or "eternal security"), instead believing that one must remain faithful until the end to be saved.

-Regarding whether non-Witnesses will be "saved", they believe that Jesus has the responsibility of judging such ones, and that no human can judge for themselves who will be saved.
+Regarding whether non-Witnesses will be saved, they believe that Jesus has the responsibility of judging such ones, and that no human can judge for themselves who will be saved.
 Based on their interpretation of Acts 24:15, they believe there will be a resurrection of righteous and unrighteous people.
 They believe that non-Witnesses alive now may attain salvation if they "begin to serve God".